|Quick Facts: Desktop Publishers|

 |Short-term on-the-job training|

-Desktop publishers use computer software to design page layouts for newspapers, books, brochures, and other items that are printed or published online.
+Desktop publishers use computer software to design page layouts for items that are printed or published online.

 Many desktop publishers work full time, and they may need to work additional hours to meet publication deadlines.